Close Menu

 In 2017, the SSA issued Social Security Ruling 17-3p.
 This SSA Ruling talks about the complications of sickle cell disease.
 It also explains how the SSA will examine the sickle cell anemia’s various conditions.

 SSR 17-3p includes a long list of complications from sickle cell disease.
-For example, the complications include “pain, crises, anemia, osteomyelitis, leg ulcers, pulmonary infections or infarctions, acute chest syndrome, pulmonary hypertension, chronic heart failure, gallbladder disease, liver failure, kidney failure, nephritic syndrome, aplastic crisis, stroke, and mental impairments such as depression.”
+For example, they include “pain, crises, anemia, osteomyelitis, leg ulcers, pulmonary infections or infarctions, acute chest syndrome, pulmonary hypertension, chronic heart failure, gallbladder disease, liver failure, kidney failure, nephritic syndrome, aplastic crisis, stroke, and mental impairments such as depression.”
 That is a long list.
-You may not have every symptom on the list, but you can still have disabling sickle cell disease.
+You may not have every symptom on the list, but you can still have severe complications from sickle cell disease.

 SOCIAL SECURITY RULING 17-3P

-The SSA goes on to explain the specific conditions that they consider when looking at disability for sickle cell disease.
+The SSA goes on to explain the specific conditions that they consider when looking to pay benefits for sickle cell disease.
 These include:

 A. PAIN (VASO-OCCLUSIVE) CRISIS